soukoku/ntwain/README.md

 and how it works in general (especially capability).
 The spec can be downloaded from [twain.org](http://twain.org/).

-Except for certain "important" state-changing calls that have been abstract away, most triplet operations are provided as-is so you will need to know when and how to use them.
+Except for those that have been abstracted away with .net equivalents, most triplet operations are provided as-is so you will need to know when and how to use them.
-There are no high-level, single-line scan-a-page-for-me-now functions.
+There are no high-level, single-line scan-a-page-for-me-now functions yet.

 The main class to use is TwainSession.
 You can either use it directly by subscribing to the important events or sub-class it and override the OnMethods related to those events.